Jason2Brownlee/blog/content/posts/llm-latex.md

 So good!

-Professional is key.
+"**Professional**" is key here, because I self-publish and self-published books typically look bad.

 Paperbacks built from LaTeX always look good, but they look like LaTeX books to those that know.

 A few little tweaks and you can get something that looks very professional, and the LLMs know how.